NWc0de/Median/readme.md

 # Median Computation

 This repository contains a set of programs that extract data from csv files and compute the average, median, and name of entity with median age across all the files provided.
-The expected file format is a sequence of lines each containing 3 columns consisting of a first name, a last name, and an age.
+The expected file format is a sequence of lines each containing 3 data points consisting of a first name, a last name, and an age.
 There are three main executables: qs_median (uses QuickSelect to determine median), heap_median (uses a pair of min/max heaps to determine median), and stat_median (uses Python's statistics library to determine median).
 All of these files can be executed as follows

 ```
 ~$ *_median.py file1.csv file2.csv ...